 - 1. Make sure you have set up an IPv4 connection either manually or by using the Quick Setup wizard before setting up an IPv6 connection. - 2.
-Visit http://tplinkmodem.net, and log in with the account you set for the modem router. - 3.
+Visit http://tplinkmodem.net, and log in with your TP-Link ID or the password you set for the modem router. - 3.
 Go to Advanced > Network > Internet page.

-4. Select your WAN Interface Name (Status should be Connected) and click the (Edit) icon.
+4. Select your WAN Interface Name (Status should be Connect) and click the (Edit) icon.